Health Data Standards

 "Health data standards are key to the U.S. quest to create an aggregated, patient-centric electronic health record; to build regional health information networks; to interchange data among independent sites involved in a person’s care; to create a population database for health surveillance and for bioterrorism defense; and to create a personal health record."
 [1]

-Health data standards and interoperability are essential for the seamless exchange and interpretation of data within and across systems and organizations to address the issue of having "too many ways to say the same thing" (e.g., Health Data sources such as electronic health record [EHR] systems across different hospitals and health systems).
+Health data standards and interoperability are essential for the seamless exchange and interpretation of data within and across systems and organizations to address the issue of having "too many ways to say the same thing" (e.g., Health Dataarrow-up-right sources such as electronic health record [EHR] systems across different hospitals and health systems).

 There are different levels of standards and interoperability including "syntactic" (structure or format) and "semantic" (content or meaning).
 Common data models (CDM) such as the Observational Medical Outcomes Partnership (OMOP) CDM are an example of syntactic standards [2].
 Terminologies, vocabularies, or coding systems defined in the United States Core Data for Interoperability (USCDI) are examples of semantic standards [3].
 These include: